Krishnaelectrovoltz/One-Push-on-One-Push-off-BASIC-PLC-LOGIC/README.md

    - Siemens S7-300/S7-400 PLC hardware or PLCSIM for simulation.

 2. **Installation**:
-   - Clone the repository.
+   - Download Simatic-Manager
    - Open the project in SIMATIC Manager.
-   - Download the program to the PLC or simulate using PLCSIM.
+   - program the PLC logic or simulate using PLCSIM by using the logic given above.

 3. **Usage**:
    - Connect the push button to a digital input (e.g., I0.0) and the output device to a digital output (e.g., Q0.0).